-Shoreline Erosion
+Shoreline STREAM AND RIVER BANK Erosion

 In most of the planning area, the natural shoreline has not been altered.
 Shoreline erosion is a natural process most evident where rivers bend.
 The upper portions of the Nehalem and the lower portions of the Humbug River have moderate streambank erosion problems.
 Moderate erosion causes some loss of land or partial interference with aquatic habitats.